Services

 Workshop Information

 Research demonstrates that dyslexic students process and retain information more effectively when learning engages their superior visual and narrative strengths.
 Join Marie Foley in learning how to teach students to read, spell and write by combining Structured Word Inquiry and visual narrative reasoning.
-Marie’s workshops offer educators a unique perspective on literacy instruction, as she herself is dyslexic and she has been diagnosed as having ADHD combined type.
-Participants will gain valuable insight from an insiders perspective on what makes learning to read, spell and write difficult and how to enhance your current literacy practice to help your students succeed.
+Educators will gain a unique perspective on literacy instruction as Marie, like many of her students, is dyslexic and has ADHD (combined type).
+Marie’s workshops explore practical strategies to activate the reasoning strengths of dyslexic learners and help students acquire literacy skills by providing them with access to the underlying logic of English.
+Building an accurate understanding of how English works is the key to helping dyslexic students read, spell and succeed.

-• Explore how to use visuals to explain suffixing conventions and help students to store and retrieve these spelling patterns.
+• Explore how to use visuals to explain suffixing conventions in order to help students to store and retrieve these spelling patterns as needed.

 Time: 7:30 p.m. to 9:00 p.m.
 Eastern